shuttle-hq/shuttle-cobra/docs/how-to-guides/add-an-s3-bucket.md

 ---
 description: >-
-  Step-by-step guide to adding and configuring an S3 bucket in your Shuttle Python project.
+  Step-by-step guide to adding and configuring an S3 bucket in your Shuttle Cobra project.
 icon: folder
 ---

 # Add an S3 Bucket

-Add a managed S3 bucket to your Shuttle Python project.
+Add a managed S3 bucket to your Shuttle Cobra project.
 This allows your application to store and retrieve objects, serving as a flexible and cost-effective object storage solution.

 ### Prerequisites